Axial Loads

 Stress and Strain

-Consider a tubular with inside- and outside- diameter did_i and dod_o , respectively, implying an inside- and outside- area of
+Consider a tubular with inside- and outside- diameter di and do , respectively, implying an inside- and outside- area of

-Such a force also elongates or deforms the tubing, and the corresponding axial strain, ϵz\epsilon_z , is defined as
+Such a force also elongates or deforms the tubing, and the corresponding axial strain, ϵz , is defined as

-where LL is the original length of the tubing, and ΔL\Delta L is the length change due to FzF_z.
+where L is the original length of the tubing, and ΔL is the length change due to Fz.

 Please note, in this document axial tensile forces are defined positive, while axial compressive forces are defined negative.